Ex-police chief and convicted killer who escaped from an Arkansas jail has been captured

-A former police chief and convicted killer known as the "Devil in the Ozarks" was captured by law enforcement 1.5 miles (2.4 kilometers) northwest of the prison he escaped from following a massive manhunt in the mountains of northern Arkansas, authorities announced on Friday.
+A former police chief and convicted killer known as the “Devil in the Ozarks” was captured by law enforcement 1.5 miles (2.4 kilometers) northwest of the prison he escaped from following a massive, nearly two-weeks-long manhunt in the mountains of northern Arkansas, authorities announced on Friday.

 Grant Hardin’s identity was confirmed through fingerprinting, the Izard County Sheriff’s Office said in a Facebook post.

 Hardin, a former police chief in the small town of Gateway near the Arkansas-Missouri border, was serving lengthy sentences for murder and rape.
-He was the subject of the TV documentary "Devil in the Ozarks."
+Eventually, his notoriety led to a TV documentary, “Devil in the Ozarks.”

+Hardin had been held at the Calico Rock prison since 2017 after pleading guilty to first-degree murder in a fatal shooting.
+In order to escape, he had impersonated a corrections officer “in dress and manner,” according to a court document.
+A prison officer in one of the guard towers opened a secure gate, allowing him to walk out of the facility.

+Rand Champion, a spokesperson for the state prison system, said that someone should have checked Hardin’s identity before he was allowed to leave, describing the lack of verification as a “lapse” that’s being investigated.

-Searchers had been using bloodhounds, officers on horseback, drones and helicopters in their hunt for Hardin since he escaped nearly two weeks ago on May 25.
+Searchers had been using bloodhounds, officers on horseback, drones and helicopters in their hunt for Hardin since he escaped on May 25.

 An elite and highly trained U.S. Border Patrol team had recently joined the search, federal authorities announced this week.